eddieoz/youtube-clips-automator/README.md

 1. **Download and cut**: Download and cut the video if needed
 2. **Editing**: A bot will scan the entire video to find audio silences, to cut and edit the video automatically
-3. **Thumbnail**: A bot will use machine learning through OpenCV to find smiling faces in the video, to extract samples and build an unique thumbnail for your channel
+3. **Thumbnail**: A bot will use machine learning through Computer Vision to find smiling faces in the video, to extract samples and build an unique thumbnail for your channel
 4. **Upload**: Prepare the metadata and Upload the video to your Youtube channel
 5. **Marcelo**: is a tribute to [Marcelo Rezende](https://en.wikipedia.org/wiki/Marcelo_Rezende), a Brazilian journalist and television presenter who used to say 'Corta pra mim'